Pa0laC/capstone/README.md

 ## Project Motivation <a name="motivation"></a>

 The primary aim of this project was to learn how to use a neural network to build a classifier.
-However, this project was also an opportunity to use Flask for the first time, and build a web application that displays the output of the classifier.
+By testing out different techniques, the advantages and challenges of each could be weighed.
+Moreover, this project was an opportunity to use Flask for the first time, and build a web application that displays the output of the classifier.

-The classifier built was trained to recognize a human or a dog on an image, and predict the dog breed it most resembles.
+The classifier built was trained to recognize a human or a dog on an image, and predict one of 133 dog breeds it most resembles.
 To do this, we first tested a neural network built from scratch before deploying a more complex Convolutional Neural Networks (CNN) that uses transfer learning.
-The pre-trained model used was an Inception V3 mode.
+The pre-trained model used was an Inception-V3 model.

 The web application was then deployed onto flask.
 This is what it looked like and what it produced:
 ![Sample home](home.PNG)